ArthurDanjou/artsite/content/projects/dl-dropout-reduces-underfitting.md

 The paper is available at: [https://arxiv.org/abs/2303.01500](https://arxiv.org/abs/2303.01500)

-This repository contains a robust and modular implementation in **TensorFlow/Keras** of **Early Dropout** and **Late Dropout** strategies.
-The goal is to verify the hypothesis that dropout, traditionally used to reduce overfitting, can also combat underfitting when applied solely during the initial training phase.
+This repository contains a robust, modular **TensorFlow/Keras** implementation of **Early Dropout** and **Late Dropout** strategies.
+The goal is to verify the hypothesis that dropout, traditionally used to reduce overfitting, can also combat underfitting when applied only during the initial training phase.

 ## 🎯 Scientific Objectives

-The study aims to validate the three operating regimes of Dropout described in the paper:
+The study aims to validate the operating regimes of Dropout described in the paper:

-1.  **Early Dropout** (Targeting Underfitting): Active only during the initial phase to reduce gradient variance and align their direction, allowing for better final optimization.
+1. **Early Dropout** (Targeting Underfitting): Active only during the initial phase to reduce gradient variance and align their direction, enabling better final optimization.
 2. **Late Dropout** (Targeting Overfitting): Disabled at the start to allow rapid learning, then activated to regularize final convergence.
-3.  **Standard Dropout**: Constant rate throughout training (Baseline).
+3. **Standard Dropout**: Constant rate throughout training (baseline).
 4. **No Dropout**: Control experiment without dropout.

 ## 🛠️ Technical Architecture

-Unlike naive Keras callback implementations, this project uses a **dynamic approach via the TensorFlow graph** to ensure the dropout rate is properly updated on the GPU without model recompilation.
+Unlike naive Keras callback implementations, this project uses a **dynamic approach via the TensorFlow graph** to ensure the dropout rate updates on the GPU without model recompilation.

 ### Key Components